iffy/iffy.github.com/_posts/2022-08-22-car-riders.md

 <iframe src="/images/carrider/carrider.html?arg=--noeditor&arg=--speed&arg=5&arg=--pause&arg=--map&arg=%7B%22d%22%3A%2212220001000070700001000000000003400200002020000200002221000340020000202000020004300000034002333320233332000430000003444444440004444000043000722206222262202262222264300000000200000020200000002022270000020000002020000000200000000002000000202000000020222112220200000020200000002430000003462222226020000000643000000300000000402000000024300000030000000050200000002430000003022222644460000000202227722202000200402222222260000000000200020262000000004000001222020002020200222220400000000346222202022030002044222700034000000200603000200030000003400000460024300020003000000340022242002030002000300000020002034200202220200030007222000203420020002020002221000000020342002000202000000000000002034262200020200000000000000202004444002020000000000000020202333320202000000000000001070100007010700000000000000000000000000000000000%22%2C%22x%22%3A%5B%5D%7D" width="512" height="512"></iframe>

-That works *really, *really* well.
+That works really, *really* well.

 ## I am the problem

 I'll admit, after many mornings and afternoons of contemplating this problem, I laughed out loud when I realized that busses are the solution.

 Well, busses are the *technical* solution.
-That people don't use the technical solution means that it's really a people/psychological/behavioral problem.
+That people don't use the technical solution means that it's really a people/psychological/behavioral problem: too many people use the car rider line instead of a superior alternative.

 Astute readers will notice that I've done all this work because I, myself, am stuck in the car rider line.
 Astute and judgmental readers will call me a hypocrite for complaining about being in line while advocating using the bus.
 Sadly, there is no bus stop near us.
 When we had one nearby, we used it and loved it.
 I'm sure there are others in my shoes.